fede2cr/Circuitpython-megademo/README.md

 - To keep the work of the great Tony DiCola alive
 - To show a Playground to a new user, with CircuitPython
 - Made with love and rainbows for the CircuitPython Community and Adafruit.

+### Progress

+All of the Arduino mega_demo code is being ported into individual files, which will later on be stiched into a single demo with chanse to select via the buttons.

 --
 *Alvaro Figueroa*